Next Start

 • Piping and fitting basics

 According to Jessica Hart, a recruiter at Thornton & Grooms Residential Heating, Cooling and Plumbing, completing a training program “is always going to put you a step ahead of somebody else.
-It shows you can learn.”6
+It shows you can learn.”

-2. Obtain Required Certifications and Licenses
+2. Obtain required certifications and licenses

-Different states may have specific licensing and certification requirements.
+Different states may have specific licensing and HVACR certification requirements.
 You can typically find these by searching online for “HVACR requirements in (state)”.

 A common HVACR technician certification is the Section 608 Technician Certification, which is required for technicians who dispose of, maintain, repair or service equipment with refrigerants.
 If you work in the refrigeration side of HVACR, you’ll likely need to get this certification.
 An HVACR training program that covers refrigeration fundamentals and commercial refrigeration can help prepare you to test for this certification.

-You can also check job descriptions in different states while you’re training, so you can research what’s required to apply.
+You can check job descriptions in different states while you’re training, so you can research what’s required to apply.
 You can also talk with your instructors or reach out to Career Services for more information on licensing and/or certification requirements.

-3. Apply for a Job
+3. Apply for a job

-Interested in Becoming an HVACR Technician?
+Interested in Becoming an HVACR Tech?

-If you’re interested in training to become an HVACR tech, we offer the program at several campus locations.
-Request info on HVACR, and we’ll send you details on start dates, course descriptions and more.
+If you’re interested in training to become an HVACR tech, we offer the program at several campus locationsRequest info, and we’ll send you details on start dates, course descriptions and more.

-Campuses that Offer HVACR Technician Training
+Campuses That Offer HVACR Technician Training

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.